-A user may pass a key to another user using the ticketing mechanism.
+A user may pass a key to another user - or to a SEE World - using the ticketing mechanism.
 The GetTicket mechanism takes a key identifier and returns a ticket.
 This ticket refers to the key identifier - it does not include any key data.
 A ticket can be passed as a byte block to the other user who can then use the RedeemTicket service to obtain a key identifier for the same object that is valid for their session.
-As the new identifier refers to the same object the original ACL.
+As the new identifier refers to the same object the second user is still bound by the original ACL.